 The two armies became silent as the boy stood victoriously over the giant.
 The cloudy cold day gave way to the first ray of sun.
 The clouds parted, and they could see God had delivered them from a fog of fear.

 We all seek to be as strong as Goliath, but it was the Lord’s inner strength in David that defeated the giant.
 The outward appearance of Goliath kept the others hiding, but David saw through the outward strength and glimpsed the giant’s weakness.

-David had the Lord but Goliath did not.
+David had the Lord, but Goliath did not.
 David saved his people and shows us what real faith is.
-David would become a king, but it was in that moment that he was crowned by God.
+David would become a king, but it was in that moment he was crowned by God.

 (Photo courtesy of pixabay.)